Lewis Carroll Knew How to Speak Theology!

 The Trinity is Terribly Confusing But Very Important!

 Audience: Thunderous applause and shouts of “That’s it!
-He’s got it!” and “He is most assuredly one of us!”
-An honorary Doctor of Theology degree was then unanimously conferred upon Mr. Carroll and with that the opening ceremony concluded and everyone retired to the social hall for drinks and appetizers.
+He’s got it!” and “He is one of us!”
+An honorary Doctor of Theology degree was then immediately conferred upon Mr. Carroll and with that the opening ceremony concluded and everyone retired to the social hall for drinks and appetizers.

 PS: Well there you have it!
 We have, at long last, seen the deep connection between the nonsense prose of Lewis Carroll and the nonsensical theology of our ancient and esteemed theologians.
 In our next post we’ll take a look at Jesus’ parables, real and imagined.
-Make plans to take a look and please take time to share a link to theologyallstars.com with anyone who comes to mind.
+Please take a look and share a link to www.theologyallstars.com with anyone who comes to mind.
 Thanks!

 Copyright 2021 by Bob Shutes